numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

     x = dask.array.arange(5)    # Creates dask.array
     np.diff(x)                  # Returns dask.array

-Note above how we called Dask's implementation of ``sum`` via the NumPy namespace by calling ``np.diff``, and the same would apply if we had a CuPy array or any other array from a library that adopts ``__array_function__``.
+Note above how we called Dask's implementation of ``diff`` via the NumPy namespace by calling ``np.diff``, and the same would apply if we had a CuPy array or any other array from a library that adopts ``__array_function__``.
 This allows writing code that is agnostic to the implementation library, thus